 - Add the egg yolks, one at a time, beating between each addition, until well combined.

-- Add the milk and self-raising flour and carefully beat on low speed, until smooth and just combined.
+- Add the milk and self-raising flour and carefully beat on low speed, until the mixture is smooth and just combined.

 - Add the lemon juice and beat on low speed, until just combined.